HomeEnterprise ITData CenterAI reshapes data centre power and cooling needs, Vertiv's Scott Armul says

 Preferred Source of Google

-The Vertiv Frontiers report said forces such as extreme densification, gigawatt-scale deployments and the emergence of the data centre as a single unit of compute are reshaping infrastructure requirements as AI workloads grow.
+The Vertiv Frontiers report said forces such as extreme densification, gigawatt-scale deployments and the of the data centre as a single unit of compute are reshaping infrastructure requirements as AI workloads grow.

 Advertisement